Ghaiyur/Bumple-s-Adventure/README.md

 - [x] Moving and jumping
     - [x] Set the speed up
     - [x] do keyboard based postion changes mul with dt for frame drops
+- [x] Collision Classes
+    - [x] Can create classes and then give them to collidor objects
+    - [x] Objects Sleeping, physics engine stars working
+        - [x] In the world put sleep param as false
+    - [x] Can set rotation of objects with setFixedRotation
+    - [x] When player enter a particular collision calss do something example die